 Embedding YouTube Videos

 You can easily embed YouTube videos into your Markdown content.
-You Tube provides convenient embedding links that can be used to host YouTube videos directly in your own Html content with the abililty to play inline and to jump to YouTube.
+You Tube provides convenient embedding links that can be used to host YouTube videos directly in your own Html content with the ability to play inline and to jump to YouTube.

 • A YouTube Watch Url